eleocharis/automodeller/README.md

 and

-a data.frame (ore tibble) with the data you want to analyse.
+a data.frame (or tibble) with the data you want to analyse.